 For overnight guests¬†the accommodation includes single rooms, twin rooms, dormitories or camping spaces.
 Please¬†book online¬†at least 24hrs in advance.
 On arrival, please check in at reception after 1.30pm to receive your room keys and guest information.
 For arrivals after Reception has closed information will be posted on the Reception door.
 Check out time is 11am on the day of departure.
 For more information see¬†Guest Information.

 We regret we are unable to accommodate children under 16 or pets overnight.
 Please click here¬†for independent local self-catering and B&B accommodation.

 To facilitate the smooth running of Samye Ling's administration, course participants who stay outside Samye Ling who wish to eat meals in the dining room, pay a flat rate of ¬£10 per day for meals.
-To book meals whilst attending a course but not staying in Samye Ling accommodation, please use the online booking system and select the room type 'No Accommodation'.
+To book meals whilst attending a course and not staying in Samye Ling accommodation, please use the online booking system and select the room type 'No Accommodation'.

 For All Visitors

-Please note that smoking (including electronic cigarettes), alcohol, unprescribed drugs are not allowed on the premises.
+Please note that smoking (including electronic cigarettes), alcohol and unprescribed drugs are not allowed on the premises.
 We also request that, in order to protect the many small wild animals here,¬†you do not bring pets when visiting.